NetworkNerd1337/zixt/SECURITY.md

 ## Reporting a Vulnerability

-If you have discovered a vulnerability or security issue with Zixt, please create an issue for the GitHub project.
+If you have discovered a vulnerability or security issue with Zixt, please get in touch with us directly at https://zixt.app/contact/ or create an issue for the GitHub project.